How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 • weak labor activity.

-All the consequences and complications of angina can occur only if the disease was initially started.
+All consequences and complications of angina can only occur if the disease was initially neglected.
 At the first sign of a sore throat, you should immediately contact your doctor.
-He will advise alternative methods of treatment, if necessary, and also adjust the intake of the necessary medications.
+He will advise traditional methods of treatment, if necessary, and also adjust the intake of the necessary medications.

 Prevention

-First of all, it should be said that you should not take drugs without a doctor's recommendation - this can seriously affect the health of the mother and child.
-Only a specialist can say for sure which medicines will ensure the safety of a pregnant woman and help her recover quickly.
+First of all, it should be said that you should not take medications without a doctor’s recommendation - this can seriously affect the health of the mother and child.
+Only a specialist can say exactly which medications will ensure the safety of a pregnant woman and help her recover quickly.

-To ensure protection against angina, the following preventive measures should be taken before pregnancy and during its course:
+To ensure protection against sore throat, the following preventive measures should be taken before and during pregnancy:

 • improve breathing through the nose;

-• to prevent diseases of the oral cavity and cure possible diseases;
+• prevent oral diseases and cure possible diseases;

-• increase the efficiency of the immune system (you can take mineral-vitamin complexes prescribed by a doctor);
+• increase the performance of the immune system (you can take mineral and vitamin complexes prescribed by your doctor);

 • it is recommended to get rid of chronic diseases;

-• you should take water procedures as often as possible (pool, warm shower in the absence of temperature);
+• You should take water procedures as often as possible (swimming pool, warm shower if there is no temperature);

-• do not smoke, abuse alcohol, take drugs;
+• you should not smoke, abuse alcohol, or take drugs;

 • eat healthy low-calorie foods, fruits, vegetables;

-• it is recommended to ventilate living quarters;
+• it is recommended to ventilate living spaces;

-• during pregnancy, walks in the fresh air and light physical activity and exercise are welcome.
+• During pregnancy, walks in the fresh air and light physical activity and exercise are encouraged.

-When carrying a child, you should regularly engage in the procedure of rinsing the mouth with warm water with the addition of antiseptic preparations.
-It is not recommended to drink cold drinks, eat ice cream and supercool the body by any means - this has a negative impact on health and often causes a sore throat.
-In addition, pregnant women should avoid contact with likely carriers of the infection.
+When carrying a child, you should regularly rinse your mouth with warm water with the addition of antiseptic drugs.
+It is not recommended to drink cold drinks, eat ice cream and overcool the body in any way - this has a negative impact on health and often causes a sore throat.
+In addition, pregnant women should avoid contact with possible carriers of the infection.
 This will significantly reduce the risk of developing the disease.

 At the first symptoms of a sore throat, you should consult a doctor.
-He will be able to advise the most optimal treatment and conduct the necessary examination, as well as talk about the possible teratogenic effects on the fetus of certain drugs.
+He will be able to advise on the most optimal treatment and conduct the necessary examination, and will also tell you about the possible teratogenic effects of certain medications on the fetus.

 Similar articles

-Angina during pregnancy is quite common.
-This is due to a decrease in the immune defense of a woman's body during pregnancy.
-The organism of the expectant mother undergoes some changes in the endocrine, reproductive, cardiovascular, respiratory systems, which leads to a partial failure in the functioning of the naming system.
+Sore throat during pregnancy is quite common.
+This is due to a decrease in the woman’s immune defense during pregnancy.
+The body of the expectant mother undergoes some changes in the endocrine, reproductive, cardiovascular, and respiratory systems, which leads to a partial malfunction of the name system.

-A woman becomes more susceptible to infectious agents, so ARVI, exacerbations of chronic diseases are more often observed.
-In the third trimester of pregnancy, negative factors of exogenous and endogenous nature affect the fetus to a lesser extent compared to the first months.
+A woman becomes more susceptible to infectious pathogens, so acute respiratory viral infections and exacerbations of chronic diseases are observed more often.
+In the third trimester of pregnancy, negative factors of an exogenous and endogenous nature affect the fetus to a lesser extent compared to the first months.
 This is due to:

-• practical complete formation of organs, systems of the fetus, so they are not so susceptible to mutations;
+• practically complete formation of organs and systems of the fetus, so they are not so susceptible to mutations;

 • good protection of the placenta;

-• the development of some protective factors in the body of the fetus.
+• the production of some protective factors in the fetal body.

 The listed types of protection do not guarantee the absence of complications.
-There is still a high risk of placental insufficiency, fetal hypoxia, and premature birth.
+There is still a high risk of fetoplacental insufficiency, fetal hypoxia, and premature birth.

-The progression of angina contributes to the formation of abscesses, phlegmon in the oral cavity with spread to the fiber.
-As a result, the risk of swelling of the neck with difficulty breathing, the development of hypoxia increases.
-Bleeding is possible from the blood vessels that feed the tonsils, with their purulent melting.
+The progression of sore throat contributes to the formation of abscesses and phlegmon in the oral cavity with spread to the tissue.
+As a result, the risk of neck swelling with difficulty breathing and the development of hypoxia increases.
+Bleeding is possible from the blood vessels that feed the tonsils when they melt purulently.
 The condition requires immediate medical attention.

 Generalization of streptococcal infection leads to systemic complications.
-The infection predisposes to the development of rheumatic fever with damage to the valvular apparatus of the heart, joints (migratory polyarthritis), kidneys (glomerulonephritis).
-With sepsis, foci of infection can have different localization, for example, in the lungs, kidneys, and skin.
+The infection predisposes to the development of rheumatic fever with damage to the valve apparatus of the heart, joints (migratory polyarthritis), and kidneys (glomerulonephritis).
+In sepsis, foci of infection can have different localizations, for example, in the lungs, kidneys, and skin.

-With a cardiac lesion, a woman is worried about angina pectoris, shortness of breath.
-On the electrocardiogram, with ultrasound, changes characteristic of valve covers, myocarditis, endocarditis, pericarditis are recorded.
+With cardiac damage, a woman is worried about angina pectoris and shortness of breath.
+An electrocardiogram and ultrasound examination record changes characteristic of valve covers, myocarditis, endocarditis, and pericarditis.

-Renal dysfunction is manifested by pain in the lumbar zone, dysuric disorders.
-In laboratory tests of urine, bacteria, an increased level of leukocytes, erythrocytes, and protein are recorded.
-Ultrasound diagnosis reveals damage to the calyces, pelvis, glomeruli of the kidneys.
+Renal dysfunction is manifested by pain in the lumbar region, dysuric disorders.
+In laboratory urine tests, bacteria, increased levels of leukocytes, red blood cells, and protein are recorded.
+Ultrasound diagnostics reveals damage to the calyces, pelvis, and glomeruli of the kidneys.

-The appearance of a sore throat is one of the first clinical signs that make it possible to suspect the presence of an inflammatory process in the region of the tonsils, the posterior pharyngeal wall.
+The appearance of a sore throat is one of the first clinical signs that allows one to suspect the presence of an inflammatory process in the tonsils and posterior pharyngeal wall.

-Usually, the next day, malaise begins to disturb, appetite decreases, body aches appear, which is a sign of an intoxication syndrome.
-Fever initially does not exceed 37.5 degrees (with catarrhal tonsillitis), but can reach 39 degrees in case of purulent tonsillitis.
-With the progression of the disease, the pathological process extends to the structures surrounding the tonsils, the process of chewing, swallowing, and opening the mouth becomes more difficult.
+Usually the next day you begin to feel unwell, your appetite decreases, and body aches appear, which is a sign of intoxication syndrome.
+The fever initially does not exceed 37.5 degrees (with catarrhal tonsillitis), but can reach 39 degrees in the case of the development of purulent tonsillitis.
+As the disease progresses, the pathological process spreads to the structures surrounding the tonsils, and the process of chewing, swallowing, and opening the mouth becomes difficult.

-1. The catarrhal form is characterized by an increase in the tonsils due to infiltrative processes, swelling.
-They turn red, but do not have a coating.
+1. The catarrhal form is characterized by an increase in almonds due to infiltrative processes and swelling.
+They turn red, but have no plaque.

 2. Follicular, lacunar forms develop with suppuration of the follicles, which are visualized in the form of grains, with the accumulation of purulent masses in the lacunae.
 Purulent films appear on the surface of the tonsils.
-As a result, a pronounced syndrome of intoxication develops.
+As a result, a pronounced intoxication syndrome develops.

-3. The ulcerative-necrotic form is manifested by the formation of ulcerative foci on the surface of the tonsils.
-Plaque acquires a dull, gray color, when you try to remove it, a bleeding wound remains.
-The process gradually covers the posterior pharyngeal wall, palate, uvula, arches.
+3. The ulcerative-necrotic form is manifested by the formation of ulcerative lesions on the surface of the tonsils.
+The plaque takes on a dull, gray color, and when you try to remove it, a bleeding wound is left.
+The process gradually covers the posterior pharyngeal wall, palate, uvula, and arches.

-Secondary forms of tonsillitis are also isolated, which develop as a complication of the underlying disease, for example, scarlet fever, infectious mononucleosis, enterovirus infection.
-Among the specific forms of angina, it is worth highlighting the fungal type, Simanovsky-Vincent's tonsillitis.
+There are also secondary forms of tonsillitis, which develop as a complication of the underlying disease, for example, scarlet fever, infectious mononucleosis, enterovirus infection.
+Among the specific forms of tonsillitis, it is worth highlighting the fungal type, Simanovsky-Vincent tonsillitis.

-Complex therapy for tonsillitis allows you to achieve good results in a short time, thereby preventing the appearance of undesirable consequences.
-In order to minimize the burden on the woman's body, eliminate pathogenic microorganisms and reduce the severity of clinical symptoms, it is recommended to adhere to the following directions in treatment:
+Complex therapy for tonsillitis allows you to achieve good results in a short time, thereby preventing the occurrence of undesirable consequences.
+In order to minimize the load on a woman’s body, eliminate pathogenic microorganisms and reduce the severity of clinical symptoms, it is recommended to adhere to the following directions in treatment:

 2. fight against streptococcus;

-3. reduction of the inflammatory process, lesions of the tonsils;
+3. reduction of the inflammatory process, damage to the tonsils;

 4. prevention of febrile hyperthermia;